 Sogn og Fjordane has the longest fjord and the largest icecap.
 The county is devided into three parts; Nordfjord, Sunnfjord and Sogn.
 Here we have the westernmost point in Norway, Steinsøy.
 The Sognefjord is more than 200 kilometres long.
 The Nærøyfjord is protected as UNESCO World Heritage.

-Vangsgaarden Gjestgiveri is situated in the innermost corner of the Sognefjord and has preserved traditions that go all the way back to the 17th century.
+VANGSGAARDEN GJESTEGIVERI – Aurland, in the innermost corner of the Sognefjord, has preserved traditions that go all the way back to the 17th century.
 Rooms and cabins with views over the Sognefjord and the mighty mountains.
+Stegastein Viewpoint is a must to see when you visit Aurland and Vangsgaarden.

-Nes Gard in Luster is set in a beautiful location with stunning views to the surrounding mountains, the Lustrafjord and the Feigumfossen Waterfall.
+NES GARD – Luster is set in a beautiful location with stunning views to the surrounding mountains like Mt.
+Molden, the Lustrafjord and the Feigumfossen Waterfall.
 They offer a friendly environment and personalized service in the heart of the Sognefjord.

 Hordaland is located in the centre of Western Norway.
 The county is devided into Nordhordland, Midthordland, Voss, Hardanger and